Bluffton Babes: History

 In 1910, the Northern State of Indiana League began the season with four teams and without Bluffton fielding a team.
 However, on July 2, 1910, the Bluffton Babes and Marion Boosters both joined league play.
-As a result, the games played prior to July 1, 1910 were not counted in the standings.
-The Bluffton Babes placed 2nd in the shortened season standings, with a 42–28 record, playing under managers Daddy Orr and Herman Webber.
+As a result, the games played prior to July 1, 1910, were not counted in the standings.
+The Bluffton Babes placed second in the shortened season standings, with a 42–28 record, playing the season under managers Daddy Orr and Herman Webber.
 The Wabash Rockeries won the league championship with a 46–25 record, finishing 3.5 games ahead of Bluffton.

 The 1911 season was the final season of play for the Northern State of Indiana League and Bluffton.
 The Bluffton Babes began league play on May 24, 1911.
 On July 28, 1911, the Bluffton franchise folded on the same date that the Anderson franchise folded.
 This occurred after the Logansport franchise moved to Anderson on July 2, 1911.
 The league briefly continued play before permanently folding on July 31, 1911.
-At the time the league folded, the Marion Boosters, with a record of 46–24, finished 6.0 games ahead of the 2nd place Huntington Indians in the six–team league.
+At the time the league folded, the Marion Boosters, with a record of 46–24, finished 6.0 games ahead of the second place Huntington Indians in the six–team league.
 The Bluffton Babes (31–31), Wabash Rockeries (30–35), Lafayette Farmers (28–37) and Logansport Whitecaps / Anderson Whitecaps (22–40) were the remaining franchises in the last season of play.
 Bluffton was managed by Jake Schock and Lew Scott.

 Bluffton, Indiana has not hosted another minor league team.